tripleee/PyEasyArchive/libarchive/resources/README.rst

-**To eliminate some problems with installation, the public API has been moved from the ``libarchive`` package to ``libarchive.public``, and will be reflected in the next release.
+**To eliminate some problems with installation, the public API has been moved from the libarchive package to libarchive.public, and will be reflected in the next release.
 This is backwards-incompatible, but would otherwise prevent the install due to broken dependencies during install.**

 ------------
 Introduction